 The Eurozone is facing an increasing threat from weak or negative growth and from deflation.
-In December, the inflation rate fell further, to reach a low of - 0.2%.
+In December, the inflation rate fell further, to reach a low of -0.2%.
 This is an average for all EZ countries and is the first time that the Eurozone has experienced deflation since the financial crisis in 2009.
 Accordingly, the ECB took some rather limited action in June to loosen monetary policy in order to promote growth.
 In September it took further action to cut its benchmark rate to only 0.05%, its deposit rate to -0.2% and to start a programme of purchases of corporate debt.
-It has not embarked yet on full quantitative easing (purchase of sovereign debt) although ECB president Mario Draghi's has indicated that this could commence soon and it appears likely that full quantitative easing will begin in early 2015.
+The ECB president Mario Draghi announced on 22nd January 2015 plans to embark on full quantitative easing (purchase of sovereign debt) starting from March and running until September 2016 or possibly longer until inflation reached 2%.

 Concern in financial markets for the Eurozone subsided considerably during 2013.
-However, sovereign debt difficulties have not gone away and major issues could return in respect of any countries that do not dynamically address fundamental issues of low growth, international uncompetitiveness and the need for overdue reforms of the economy, (as Ireland has done).
-It is. therefore, possible over the next few years that levels of government debt to GDP ratios could continue to rise for some countries.
+However, sovereign debt difficulties have not gone away and major issues could return in respect of any countries that do not dynamically address fundamental issues of low growth, international uncompetitiveness and the need for overdue reforms of the economy, as Ireland has done.
+It is, therefore, possible over the next few years that levels of government debt to GDP ratios could continue to rise for some countries.
 This could mean that sovereign debt concerns have not disappeared but, rather, have only been postponed.
 The ECB's pledge in 2012 to buy unlimited amounts of bonds of countries which ask for a bailout has provided heavily indebted countries with a strong defence against market forces.
 This has bought them time to make progress with their economies to return to growth or to reduce the degree of recession.
 However, debt to GDP ratios (2013 figures) of Greece 180%, Italy 133%, Portugal 129%, Ireland 124% and Cyprus 112%, remain a cause of concern, especially as some of these countries are experiencing continuing rates of increase in debt in excess of their rate of economic growth i.e. these debt ratios are likely to continue to deteriorate.
 Any sharp downturn in economic growth would make these countries particularly vulnerable to a new bout of sovereign debt crisis.
 It should also be noted that Italy has the third biggest debt mountain in the world behind Japan and the US.
 Greece remains particularly vulnerable but has made good progress in reducing its annual budget deficit and in returning to marginal economic growth.

 The current situation in Greece is still volatile.
-The general election on 25 January 2015 is likely to bring a political party to power which is 'anti-austerity'.
-If this eventually results in Greece leaving the Euro, it is unlikely that this will directly destabilise the Eurozone as the EU has put in place adequate resources to contain the immediate fallout to just Greece.
-However, the indirect effects of the likely strengthening of anti EU and anti-austerity political parties throughout the EU is much more difficult to quantify.
+The general election on 25 January 2015 saw an anti-austerity political party come into office and with it, an increased risk of Greece leaving the Euro.
+If this was to happen, it is unlikely that this will directly destabilise the Eurozone as the EU has put in place adequate resources to contain the immediate fallout to just Greece.
+However, the indirect effects of the likely strengthening of anti-EU and anti-austerity political parties throughout the EU is much more difficult to quantify.
 There are particular concerns as to whether democratically elected governments will lose the support of electorates suffering under EZ imposed austerity programmes, especially in countries which have high unemployment rates.
 There are also major concerns as to whether the governments of France and Italy will effectively implement austerity programmes and undertake overdue reforms to improve national competitiveness.
-These countries already have political parties with major electoral support for anti EU and anti-austerity policies.
+These countries already have political parties with major electoral support for anti-EU and anti-austerity policies.
 Any loss of market confidence in either of the two largest Eurozone economies after Germany would present a huge challenge to the resources of the ECB.